awslabs/sockeye/docs/tutorials/multilingual.md

 We will use data provided by the [IWSLT 2017 multilingual shared task](https://sites.google.com/site/iwsltevaluation2017/TED-tasks).

-We will limit ourselves to using the training data of just 3 languages (DE, EN and FR), but in principle you could use all the training data.
+We limit ourselves to using the training data of just 3 languages (DE, EN and FR), but in principle you could include many more language pairs.
-Using only DE, EN and FR is inspired by the [Fairseq example for preparing IWSLT17 data](https://github.com/pytorch/fairseq/blob/master/examples/translation/prepare-iwslt17-multilingual.sh).

 ## Preprocessing